PatchCensor: Patch Robustness Certification for Transformers via Exhaustive Testing

 The results of detection-based approaches (including ours) are not directly comparable with the recovery-based approaches because they are designed for different goals.
-However, we can notice that our approach was able to achieve a much higher certified accuracy than recovery-based methods, thus it may be more practical to use in real world.
-The main reason is that the certified detection is based on voting over predictions with small number of patches excluded, which can still provide sufficient global features, rather than in recovery-based approaches where each voter is based on a small local patch.
+However, we notice that our approach was able to achieve a much higher certified accuracy than recovery-based methods, so it may be more practical to use in the real world.
+The main reason is that the certified detection is based on voting over predictions with a small region excluded, which can still provide sufficient global information, rather than in recovery-based approaches where each voter is based on a small local patch.

-As compared to other certified detection approaches, \sys could achieve higher clean accuracy and certified accuracy, especially on the ImageNet dataset.
-This is because of the advantage of self-attention mechanisms in Vision Transformers, which can better tolerant the absence of individual local patches by simply not attending to them.
-MR+ or other training-based approaches would inevitably sacrifice accuracy since the model has to be fitted on different augmented data.

-Meanwhile, MR+ requires to be fine-tuned on an augmented dataset for each adversarial patch size.
-We have tested the performance of MR+ on ImageNet under 2\%-pixel patches with number of epoches ranging from 3 to 24, which took 2 to 16 hours for training.
-The clean accuracy and certified accuracy increased slowly from 72.9\% and 52.8\% to 78.1\% and 61.1\% respectively, which are still lower than the results of \sys achieved with no training effort.

-We further tested the defense effectiveness of \sys and MR+ under different adversarial patch sizes.
-The results are shown in Table~\ref{table:acc:patch_sizes}.
-To support the defense against different adversarial patch sizes, MR+ requires fine-tuning the model for each size, while \sys only needs to slightly adjust the masking strategy, including the size of masks and the number of mask positions as described in Section~\ref{sec:masking}.